EMSL-Computing/CoreMS/CONTRIBUTING.md

 ## Code Style

 CoreMS follows the [NumPy documentation style guide](https://numpydoc.readthedocs.io/en/latest/format.html).
 Please ensure that your code adheres to this style to maintain consistency throughout the project.

+Documentation is rendered using the [pdoc package](https://github.com/mitmproxy/pdoc/tree/main).

 ## Issue Reporting